 Hurricane Lee's path and timeline: Meteorologists project when and where the storm may hit

-Hurricane Lee strengthened rapidly Thursday into a major Category 5 storm before fluctuating back to a still-fierce Category 3 on Saturday, the National Hurricane Center said, and its effects will start to be felt along the U.S. East Coast this weekend, with dangerous surf and rip currents expected beginning Sunday.
+Hurricane Lee strengthened rapidly Thursday into a major Category 5 storm before weakening back to a Category 2 on Saturday, the National Hurricane Center said.

+Its effects are expected to be felt along the U.S. East Coast starting on Monday, with dangerous surf and rip currents expected.

+The hurricane center warned Sunday that "dangerous surf and rip currents are expected to begin along most of the U.S. East Coast" starting on Monday and then "worsen through the week."

 Hurricane Lee spaghetti models